Citroen C3 Aircross review

 MPG, CO2 and Running Costs

 Citroen is pitching the C3 Aircross as a larger, more upmarket vehicle than the C3 supermini; indeed, to some extent it's a de facto replacement for the C3 Picasso small MPV.
-As such, list prices are a bit higher than they are for the regular C3, although the starting figure for the Aircross is still low compared with many of the car's rivals.
+As such, list prices are higher than they are for the regular C3, although the starting figure for the Aircross is still low compared with many of its rivals.

-Citroen has a history of offering plenty of dealer incentives and discounts, and this is likely to continue on the Aircross, which should have some of the more appealing monthly finance rates on the market.
-This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation - a factor that has not been particularly kind to Citroens in years gone by.
+Citroen has a history of offering plenty of dealer incentives and finance deals, and this is sometimes the case with the Aircross.
+This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation – a factor that has not been particularly kind to Citroens in years gone by.

 The petrols can't match the diesels' official figures, of course, but the PureTech three-cylinder engine is one of the more efficient offerings in this area of the market, and its numbers are no disgrace in a car of this size.
-The 109bhp petrol manages official combined economy of 51.5mpg and CO2 emissions of 141g/km.
+The 109bhp petrol manages an official combined economy figure of 54.4mpg with CO2 emissions from 134g/km.

-The more powerful 129bhp petrol uses a six-speed auto transmission and returns a healthy 47.3mpg, although emissions are a little high at 150g/km.
-On the whole, though, the C3 Aircross looks one of the more efficient offerings in the class.
+The more powerful 129bhp petrol uses a six-speed auto transmission and returns a healthy 47.3mpg, although emissions are a little high, ranging from 140-151g/km depending on your chosen spec.
+On the whole, though, the C3 Aircross is of the more efficient offerings in the class.

-Premiums for the C3 Aircross shouldn't be too expensive - diesel models range from group 14-16, while petrol-powered versions sit in groups 13-17.
+Premiums for the C3 Aircross shouldn't be too expensive – diesel models sit in insurance group 15, while petrol-powered versions land in groups 14-18.

 Interior, design and technology

-The side profile is dominated by the 'floating' roof, which can be enhanced further through the choice of a contrast colour and, as part of a colour 'pack', a different shade of roof bars.
+The side profile is dominated by the 'floating' roof, which can be enhanced further through the choice of a contrast colour and, as part of a colour 'pack', a different shade of exterior parts including the roof bars and door mirrors.
 This pack also brings graphics for the C-pillar, which is blacked out otherwise.

 This appetite for personalisation should be satisfied by the colour options.
-There are eight body colours available, along with four of those aforementioned 'colour packs' and three contrasting shades for the roof.
+There are seven body colours available, along with four of those aforementioned 'colour packs' and two contrasting shades for the roof.

 Up front is pretty standard fare, with analogue instrument dials – although a head-up display is available as an option.